 Discover how Carlisle Cathedral has played an important role in worship and belief for nearly 900 years.
 Explore the key features and objects used in worship and learn how the Cathedral is seen as a sacred space for the Christian community.
 Stimulate observational and active learning skills through hands-on object handling activity focused on the Eucharist.
 Have the chance to ask a Canon about their role in the Cathedral through a Q&A activity*

 Travel through time from the 12th century to the present day to discover the 900-year history of Carlisle Cathedral.
 Using observational and investigative skills learn the heritage of the Cathedral to understand its chronology and how its cultural, historic and religious context fits into the wider context of British history.
-Through active and fun role-play, compare and contrast the centuries of history and discuss the future of the Cathedral.
+Through activities, compare and contrast the centuries of history and discuss the future of the Cathedral.
+Create your own poster of things you have learned to take back to school.

 Become an art explorer and discover the different styles of art and design found in the Cathedral and the skills and techniques behind them.
 Understand their religious and cultural significance and begin to think critically and make personal responses to art.
 Be inspired by the building and create your own artwork to take back to school.

-Choose between two activity options as part of the workshop:
+Choose between two activity options as part of the workshop a Stained Glass Window foil art activity or a Misericord clay sculpture activity.

 WORKSHOPS £3 per pupil (Minimum charge of £40)